apace100/origins-docs/docs/types/bientity_action_types/target_action.md

 }
 ```

-This exampel will set the target entity on fire for 5 seconds.
+This example will set the target entity on fire for 5 seconds.